DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Image-Text Alignment and Image Quality Evaluation

 \subsection{Image-Text Alignment Evaluation}

-We evaluate the image-text alignment of the generated images based on 1) whether the original input text can be inferred by an image captioning model and 2) whether the original input text can be retrieved among random text by an image retrieval model.
+We evaluate the image-text alignment of the generated images based on 1) whether an image captioning model can infer the original input text and 2) whether the original input text can be retrieved among random text by an image retrieval model.
 To complement the model-based evaluations, we also conduct a human evaluation.
-We illustrate the analysis in \cref{fig:alignment_quality} (left).
+We illustrate the analysis in \Cref{fig:alignment_quality} (left).

 We employ VL-T5~\cite{Cho2021} trained on MS COCO~\cite{Lin2014COCO} as our captioning model.
 From the 5K images of the \textit{Karpathy test} split~\cite{karpathy2015}, we sample a caption from each image.
 Then we generate images from those 5K captions.
-We evaluate captioning performance with the four captioning metrics with COCOEvalCap\footnote{\url{https://github.com/tylin/coco-caption}}: BLEU~\cite{Papineni2002}, CIDEr\cite{Vedantam2015}, METEOR~\cite{Banerjee2005}, and SPICE~\cite{Anderson2016}.
+We evaluate captioning performance with the four captioning metrics with COCOEvalCap\footnote{\url{https://github.com/tylin/coco-caption}}: BLEU~\cite{Papineni2002}, CIDEr~\cite{Vedantam2015}, METEOR~\cite{Banerjee2005}, and SPICE~\cite{Anderson2016}.

 For retrieval, we employ CLIP (ViT/B-32)~\cite{Radford2021CLIP}.
 Following \cite{Zhu2019,Cho2020}, we sample 30K images from MS COCO \textit{val2014} split and sample a caption for each image.
 Then we generate images from those 30K captions.
-Then we calculate the R precision (R = 1), which measures how often CLIP can find the original input caption from the (1 positive, 99 random negatives) caption pool.
+Then we calculate the R-precision ($R=1$), which measures how often CLIP can find the original input caption from the (1 positive, 99 random negatives) caption pool.

 For human evaluation, we ask five human annotators per image-caption pair to score how well the generated captions and images match on a Likert scale of 1-5.
 We use 200 image-caption pairs sampled from the 30K image-caption pairs used in the retrieval-based evaluation.